mistydemeo/tigerbrew/share/doc/homebrew/Bottles.md

 # Bottles
-Bottles are Homebrew's binary packages.
+Bottles are Tigerbrew's binary packages.
 They are produced by installing a formula with `brew install --build-bottle $FORMULA` and then bottling it with `brew bottle $FORMULA`.
 This outputs the bottle DSL which should be inserted into the formula file.

 ## Bottle Usage
 If a bottle is available and usable it will be downloaded and poured automatically when you `brew install <formula>`.
 If you wish to disable this you can do it by specifying `--build-from-source` or set `export HOMEBREW_BUILD_FROM_SOURCE=1` environment variable.